trudy19/assessment/README.md

-### Assessment : Prototype web page based in React js based on the UI mockup
+### Assessment : Prototype web page in React js based on the UI mockup

-Before running the project just install the dependencies in the local node_modules folder  with this command:
+Before running the project just install the dependencies in the local node_modules folder  with this command :
 `npm install`

-In order to run the project you should
+In order to run the project you should use :
 `npm start`